selchuky/PictureGallery/README.md

 PictureGallery
 ==============

-This is a web based image gallery
+This is a web based image gallery platform.